dnarayanan/powderday/docs/installation.rst

   > conda install --no-deps -c conda-forge hyperion

-Now, install clone the 4.x development branch from the `yt <http://yt-project.org>`_4.x as above.
+Now, install clone the 4.x development branch from the `yt <http://yt-project.org>`_ 4.x as above.

-As long as the rest of `powderday <https://github.com/dnarayanan/powderday.git>`_'s dependencies have been installed, at this point you should be good to go.
+As long as the rest of `powderday <https://github.com/dnarayanan/powderday.git>`_ 's dependencies have been installed, at this point you should be good to go.